ibm-cloud-docs/vpc/bs_snapshots_restore.md

 ### Creating volumes for a virtual server instance from a consistency group
 {: #snapshots-vpc-restore-cr-details-ui}

-Follow these steps to create volumes for virtual server instance from the consistency groups page in the UI.
+Follow these steps to create volumes for virtual server instance from the consistency groups page in the console.

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} snapshot consistency groups.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.
 1. Select a snapshot consistency group from the list.
 It must be in a `stable` state.